algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ## 3.3.
 Game Flow

 The game will be divided into 3 main phases, the setup phase, the wave phase and the end phase.
-The setup phase will be the phase where the player will have to place their towers and temples on the map, and where they will have to choose their spells.
+The setup phase will be the phase where the player will have to place their towers on the map.
 The wave phase will be the phase where the enemies will spawn, and the player will have to defeat them.
 The end phase will be the phase where the player will be able to see the results of the wave.

 <br/>